 Fire you willfully set or you paid someone else to set

 Car accident if your willful negligence or willful act caused it.
 The same is true if someone acting for you caused the accident.

 Progressive deterioration if the damage results from a steadily operating cause or a normal process, rather than from a sudden event, like:

 Steady weakening of a building due to normal wind and weather conditions

 Deterioration and damage to a water heater that bursts.
-However, the rust and water damage to rugs and drapes caused by the bursting of a water heater qualifies as a casualty.
+However, the damage to rugs and drapes caused by the bursting of a water heater qualifies as a casualty.

 Most losses of property caused by droughts.
-To deduct it, you must have incurred a drought-related loss in 1 of these:
+To deduct it, you must have incurred a drought-related loss in one of these:

 Trade or business, like farming